gyongyver-droid/DataEngineering/Term1/Documentation.md

 ### Analytical layer

-The stores the data as a warehouse and
+The layer stores the data as a warehouse.
+The date is extracted from the operational laer, transformed in the necessary cases and loaded into this layes by a stored procedure.
+##### Event & trigger
+I also created an event, which can be scheduled and calls the mentioned stored procedure to build the analytical layer.

 #### Dimensions